Table of Contents

 8. Monthly Service Report

-Our rundown of sample monthly reports would not be complete without a platform-specific example.
+Our rundown of examples would not be complete without a platform-specific one.
 This Zendesk dashboard tracks the customer support team performance for the last 30 days with metrics that are specific to each agent as well as general to the team.

 **click to enlarge**